SimonSubokLee/ston-docs-son/admin/getting_started.rst

     </Vhosts>

 -  ``<Address>``

-   The address of the origin server where the virtual host duplicates content.
-   An unlimited number of origin addresses can be added to the list.
+   The address of the origin server from which the virtual host will copy content.
+There is no limit to the number of addresses that can be added.
+If there are more than two addresses, selection follows the active/active model (round-robin).
-   When there are more than 2 addresses, Active/Active method(Round-Robin) is adopted to choose an address.
 If the origin server port is 80, it can be omitted.

-For example, if the origin server is using a different port such as 8080, then the port number has to be specified as 1.1.1.1:8080.
-There are eight different types of addresses based on the {IP|Domain}{Port}{Path} format.
+For example, if the origin server is using a different port such as 8080, then the port number must be specified as 1.1.1.1:8080.
+There are eight different ways to format addresses using the {IP|Domain}{Port}{Path} format.

 ============================== ==========================
 Address                        Host Header